 The aims of the framework are:

-- To provide a range of opportunities for University staff to obtain fellowship of the HEA.
+- To provide a range of opportunities for University staff to obtain Advance HE fellowship.

 - To recognise and value the expertise and commitment to learners of our teaching staff through the TALENT awards.